Bidimensionality and Kernels

 \section{Decomposing into protrusions}

-In this section we give the main technical combinatorial contribution of this work establishing a protrusion decomposition theorem for linealrly-separable bidimensional problems.
+In this section we give the main technical combinatorial contribution of this work establishing a protrusion decomposition theorem for linearly-separable bidimensional problems.
 The proof of the theorem is done in two steps.
-First we show that every graph class with SQGM or SQDC property admit a treewidth-modulator of size linear in the parameter of a linealrly-separable (minor- or contraction-) bidimensional problem (Subsection~\ref{subsec:seps_and_tw_moduls}).
-Then in Subsection~\ref{subsec:protr_decomps}, we show that graph classes with SQGM and SQDC properties and having linear treewidth-modulators, can be decomposed into protrusions.
+First we show that every graph class with the SQGM or the SQGC property admit a treewidth-modulator of size linear in the parameter of a linearly-separable (minor- or contraction-) bidimensional problem (Subsection~\ref{subsec:seps_and_tw_moduls}).
+Then in Subsection~\ref{subsec:protr_decomps}, we show that graph classes with SQGM and SQGC properties and having linear treewidth-modulators, can be decomposed into protrusions.